Best BI & Reporting Tools for Amazon Redshift

 Pricing

-Looker does not publicly release its pricing information because they will customize for each company.
-From my conversations with a few Looker users, the price could range from $3000 - $5000 per month for 10 users with an annual subscription.
+Looker does not publicly release its pricing information because it will be customized for each company.
+Looker pricing could range from $3000 - $10000 per month for 10 users with an annual subscription.
 As I mentioned above, Looker is designed for companies with mature and dedicated data teams that are willing to adopt a completely new modeling language and spend time setting up Looker to fit their whole data stack.

 Pros